Estimated reading time: 5 minutes

 - the number of days a week the employee works

-I worked with a person some years ago who was clocking a consistent 50-55 hours a week in a six-day week.
+I worked with someone some years ago who was clocking a consistent 50-55 hours a week in a six-day week.

-I worked with him to try to adjust the number of days he worked down to five.
+I worked with him to adjust the number of days he worked down to five.

 Employers should help employees deal with being overworked by monitoring their worked hours and paying attention to patterns of consistently high numbers of hours on the job.